iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/band_maths.rst

     :align: center
     :alt: the normalized difference water index image, added to the map

-Here, we can see that most of the land surface is yellow (indicating NDWI values near or below -0.5), while the ocean and lakes show up as mostly solid blue
+|br| Here, we can see that most of the land surface is yellow (indicating NDWI values near or below -0.5), while the ocean and lakes show up as mostly solid blue
 (indicating values above 0.5).
 The snow-covered peaks and glaciers show up somewhere in the middle, with NDWI values somewhere near 0.

 more complicated expressions